A Short Hike: Plot

 The protagonist and player character is Claire, a young bird who spends her days off by traveling to Hawk Peak Provincial Park, where her Aunt May works as a ranger.

 In an opening cutscene, Claire's mother drives her to a ferry that will take her to the park for the summer.
-When Claire arrives, her Aunt informs her that there's no cellphone reception in the park except for at Hawk Peak.
-Claire has never hiked the Hawk Peak Trail before, but is expecting an important call, so she decides to go to the summit.
+When Claire arrives, her aunt informs her that there's no cell phone reception in the park except for at Hawk Peak.
+Claire has never hiked the Hawk Peak Trail before, but is expecting an important call, so she decides to hike to the summit.
 It is then up to the player whether Claire helps the other animals on the island or heads straight for Hawk Peak.
-A sign at the mountain's base warns it is a strenuous hike, and other characters will remark that the trail is too difficult for them.
+A sign at the mountain's base warns it is a strenuous hike and other characters remark that the trail is too difficult for them.

-When Claire reaches the peak, she congratulates herself for making it and sits in view of an aurora.
-Soon her cell phone rings, revealing the caller is her mother.
+When Claire reaches the peak, she congratulates herself for making it and stands in view of an aurora.
+Soon her cell phone rings, revealing that the caller is her mother.
 She acknowledges that she had a surgery after sending Claire away.
 Claire is upset she wasn't there for her, but Claire's mother says she is proud of Claire for climbing Hawk Peak.
 The call is interrupted when an updraft emerges from the mountain.
 It makes Claire nervous, but her mother urges her to ride it before it disappears.
 Claire rides the updraft, soaring over the park.

-Claire can then return to her Aunt, whereupon she explains to her all of the side activities she did on her hike.
+Claire can then return to her aunt, whereupon she explains to her all of the side activities she did on her hike.
+Afterwards, she finally goes to sleep.

 Development

-In December 2018, Robinson-Yu took a break from developing his Untitled Paper RPG and started work on A Short Hike.
+In December 2018, Robinson-Yu took a break from developing his other project Untitled Paper RPG and started work on A Short Hike.
 Playing the games The Haunted Island, a Frog Detective Game and Minit convinced him that short games can be successful, too.
 He later shared a prototype of A Short Hike on Twitter.
 Rendering the game's world using "big crunchy pixels" and simple models allowed Robinson-Yu to expand the scope of the game in spite of his limited art skills.
 The color palette for the game is sampled directly from photos of the Canadian Shield in autumn.

 Composer Mark Sparling created an adaptive soundtrack system that combines layers of melodies and ambient music depending on where the player is and how they are traversing the terrain.
-Sparling cited as influences the Studio Ghibli composer, Joe Hisaishi; the soundtracks for Animal Crossing: New Leaf and Firewatch; the Sufjan Stevens folk album, Carrie & Lowell; and the Steve Reich minimalist album, Music for 18 Musicians.
+Sparling cited as influences the Studio Ghibli composer Joe Hisaishi, the soundtracks for Animal Crossing: New Leaf and Firewatch, the Sufjan Stevens folk album Carrie & Lowell, and the Steve Reich minimalist album Music for 18 Musicians.

 After receiving funding via the Humble Original program, Robinson-Yu committed to releasing the game in three months.
-He tracked his progress using a simplified version of the scrum framework, and used existing Unity tools such as InControl and Cinemachine, as well as assets from previous projects.
-He also prioritized adding content over fixing small bugs.
+He tracked his progress using a simplified version of the scrum framework and used existing Unity tools such as InControl and Cinemachine, as well as assets from previous projects.
+To further speed up the release, he prioritized adding content over fixing small bugs.